-6-Year-Old Zynae Green Suffered Brain Damage After Being Electrocuted By Handrail At MGM Resort, Suit Claims
+Six-Year-Old Zynae Green Suffered Brain Damage After Being Electrocuted By Handrail At MGM Resort, Suit Claims

 The parents of Zynae Green said she will never be able to recover from the brain damage she suffered as a result of the shock.
 They claimed that MGM has not made any offer to help and has paid no money toward the girl’s medical bills.
 But a representative for MGM told the New York Post that the claim was untrue.

 MGM said it was committed to working with the family of Zynae Green to reach a settlement.
-It was not clear exactly how much money the family was seeking in the lawsuit.
+It is not clear exactly how much money the family is seeking in the lawsuit.